Integrity & Whistleblowing

 5. Breach of KAF Group’s Code of Ethics and Professional Conduct.

-8. Assisting a person to commit any of the above instances of improper conduct.
+8. Assisting a person to commit improper conduct.

 Yes.
 The Bank’s investigation officers will determine if the concern is misconduct or not.